 - Sugar fermentation raw ingredient for ethanol production.

-- A nutrient utilised by plankton in geoengineering studies to replenish the ocean.
+- A nutrient utilized by plankton in geoengineering studies to replenish the ocean.

 - Additive for increasing working temperature.